 A data science portfolio is a great way to show off your skills and talents to potential employers.
 It can be difficult to stand out in the competitive data science job market, but with a strong data science portfolio, you will have an edge over the competition.

 In this post, we will discuss three easy ways to make your data science portfolio stand out.
 Let’s get started!

 What does a data science portfolio include?

 A data science portfolio is a collection of your work that demonstrates your skills and abilities in data science.
-These portfolios typically include a mix of scripts of code from data science projects you’ve worked on, data visualizations you made, and write-ups on personal projects you’ve completed.
+These profiles typically include a mix of scripts of code from data science projects you’ve worked on, data visualizations you made, and write-ups on personal projects you’ve completed.

-When applying for data science positions, your potential employer will want to see your data science portfolio.
+When applying for data science positions, your potential employer will want to see your data science achievements.
 Employers use portfolios as a way to evaluate candidates, so it is important that your data science portfolio is well-crafted and showcases your best work.

 Why is it important for your data science portfolio to stand out?

 With data scientist jobs being highly favored among the Gen Z workforce, the competition for such data science roles is starting to heat up.
 With many pursuing careers in data science, you’ll need to find ways to stand out among the crowd.